DynamicDevices/meta-mono/README.md

 * Maintainer has tested a Poky build on a qemux86 platform, with a simple console application and a simple Windows Forms application.

 ## Current State - ARM vfp: Works

+#### 09/03/2015

+3.12.1

+* Maintainer has tested a Poky build on a Freescale i.MX6 platform with console helloworld and Matchbox UI helloworldform

 #### 19/09/2014